jmigual/APATeoria/Notes/TFM/zExtra_03.md

 | $J_2$ | 10           | 20           | 1     | 2     | $\emptyset$ |
 | $J_3$ | 10           | 20           | 2     | 0     | $\{ J_0\}$  |

-Now in this case there is a job with a higher priority than $J_2$  however, this job now requires 2 cores so it cannot immediatly start executing.
+Now in this case there is a job with a higher priority than $J_2$  however, this job now requires 2 cores so it cannot immediately start executing.

-### Set of segments that have a higher priority and that can alwyas start before $J_i$
+### Set of segments that have a higher priority and that can always start before $J_i$

 The idea of this set is to search for all the higher-priority segments that can always start before $J_i$ and thus "steal" the processors.
 It can be defined as follows:
 $$